hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 [14:35:59](#MteVEIrbd_hpsGS-OSbUQxBnlYdjWd9xWpnmIoZSK-g) <sp1d3r_99>:
 > <@ldci-5673ead416b6c7089cbf2ba5:gitter.im> sp1d3r_99: All you need to do is install error handling if the URL is wrong or the file doesn't exist.

-copy that sirÌ†ΩÌπèÌ†ºÌøª ‚ù§Ô∏è
+copy that sirüôèüèª ‚ù§Ô∏è

 [14:36:19](#KuzDAys3K6AY03e5QVobkPYUAqL_UfkkiZZ2u-jkOh8) <sp1d3r_99>:
-thanks again sir Ì†ΩÌπèÌ†ºÌøª
+thanks again sir üôèüèª

 ## 30-Oct-2024